 Any planned absences or partial absences (doctor’s appointments, travel plans, etc.) require prior written notice to the Middle School Office.
 In the case of family travel (including non-school sports teams), please note this is considered an unexcused absence.
 McQuaid should be notified in writing 10 days prior to the absence.
-Your son is responsible for any assignments, tests or quizzes that may be missed.
+Your son should refer to Schoology for assignments, tests, or quizzes that may be missed.
 For an unexcused absence, teachers are not obligated to provide make-up-work.
 Please refer to the handbook for more information.

 When a student is absent, he should check Schoology for his assignments.

 If a student arrives to school after 8 a.m., he should check in through the Middle School Office.
 Unless his bus was late, he needs to present a note from parents explaining his tardiness.
 Students receive JUG after three unexcused late arrivals in a given quarter.
 Students who are late to any class are to report to the Middle School Office for a pass.

 Students late to class after recess, lunch, or Flex will be given JUG.

 All Middle School students should use the Fr.
 James Fischer, S.J.
 Hall entrance which is on the south side of the school.
 This entrance is called the Middle School or Auditorium entrance.